 If you are like many small business owners, you are always on the lookout for inexpensive, relatively painless ways to improve your chances of being found online.
 One important aspect of search engine optimization that is often overlooked is local citation sources.
 These are business aggregators and local business directories that list businesses in your area.

-How important is it to get your business listed with online directories?
+How important is it to get your business listed with online directory services?
 According to a 2015 study by Moz, Quality/Authority of Structured Citations was ranked as number 4 of 30 difference-making factors in competitive markets.

 Getting added to these listings is pretty easy (and often free), but the key is quantity.
 Submitting your business information takes time, but it is worth the effort in the long run to boost your local visibility by taking advantage of as many of these directories as possible.